 The risk of cancer is increased in people who have Carney complex, but the specific risk for cancer is unknown.
-Types of cancer reported in people with Carney complex include adrenocortical carcinoma , pituitary gland tumors , thyroid , colorectal , and pancreatic cancers .
-Ovarian cancer and tumors of the testes (a man’s testicles) involving the Sertoli or Leydig cells has also been reported.
+Types of cancer reported in people with Carney complex include adrenocortical carcinoma , pituitary gland tumors , thyroid , colorectal , liver and pancreatic cancers .
+Ovarian cancer in women and tumors of the testicles in men involving the Sertoli or Leydig cells has also been reported.

 What are the screening options for Carney complex?